 Each defect category and the causes making those defects happen can be represented using a cause-and-effect diagram, as shown in Figure 5.

 The cause-and-effect diagram, also known as a fishbone diagram, is a simple graphical technique for sorting and relating factors that contribute to a given situation.
 A team usually develops the cause-and-effect diagram in a facilitated brainstorming session.
 Once the root causes are documented, finding ways to eliminate them requires another round of brainstorming.
-The object is to determine what changes should be incorporated in the processes so that recurrence of the defects can be minimized.
+The object is to determine what changes should be incorporated into the processes so that the recurrence of the defects can be minimized.

-5. Embedding Procedures into Software Development Process
+5. Embedding Procedures into the Software Development Process

 Implementation is the toughest of all activities of defect prevention.
 It requires total commitment from the development team and management.
-A plan of action is made for deployment of the modification of the existing processes or introduction of the new ones with the consent of management and the team.
+A plan of action is made for the deployment of the modification of the existing processes or the introduction of the new ones with the consent of management and the team.
 Some of the other activities in this phase of defect prevention are:

-• Monthly status of the team should mention the severe defects and their analyses.
+- The monthly status of the team should mention the severe defects and their analyses.

-• Fortnightly or monthly (based on the project schedule) meetings to make the team aware of the systematic errors/defects, their symptoms and solutions.
+- Fortnightly or monthly (based on the project schedule) meetings to make the team aware of the systematic errors/defects, their symptoms, and solutions.

-• Embedding the defect prevention measures in software development life cycle processes.
+- Embedding the defect prevention measures in software development life cycle processes.

-• Learning from the previous project’s root cause analysis of defects should be used as the baseline for future projects.
+- Learning from the previous project’s root cause analysis of defects should be used as the baseline for future projects.

-• Monitoring the defect prevention progress.
+- Monitoring the defect prevention progress.
 Is the number of defects decreasing?
 Is the development team learning from past mistakes?

 Conclusion: Beyond ‘To Err Is Human’